fpdevil/Haskercises/README.md

 ### `Applicative`

-In `Applicatives`  we apply an  already wrapped  function over a  wrapped value.
-They are defined in the  package `Control.Applicative`.
-An `Applicative` has the following general type signature.
+In `Applicatives`  we apply an  already wrapped  function over another wrapped value. `Applicatives` are defined in the standard `haskell` library package `Control.Applicative`.
+An `Applicative` has the following general class signature.

 ```haskell
 class Functor f => Applicative f where
 	pure :: a -> f a
 	(<*>) :: f (a -> b) -> f a -> f b
 ```

+As per the definition, for a type to be an `Applicative`, it first needs to be a `Functor`.

-Here `pure` which has the form of `a -> f a` is actually wrapping a normal value with a default minimal context.
-This is called `lifting` as its actually lifting a simple value to a wrapped value as defined.
+The `pure` in the class definition, which has the form of `a -> f a` is actually wrapping a normal value with a default minimal context.
+This is called as `lifting` as its actually is lifting a simple value to a wrapped value as defined.

 For a function to act as an `Appllicative` it first needs to be a `Functor`.

->*Instances of `Applicative`*
+>*Instances of the `Applicative`*

+Standard data types like `Maybe`, `Either` etc., which are all `Functors` may be made instances of the `Applicative` class.

 ```haskell
 -- Maybe as an Applicative